mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 opportunistic corsair is going to find their weapons doing little more than scoring paint, while the return fire is going to be extremely painful.
-Given a well- trained crew and plenty of planning, the Iris can navigate even notorious pirate-laden systems with some assurance of safe arrival.
+Given a well-trained crew and plenty of planning, the Iris can navigate even notorious pirate-laden systems with some assurance of safe arrival.